Author: Dr. Jean-Paul Rodrigue

 As a discipline, transport geography emerged as a branch of economic geography in the second half of the 20th century.
 In earlier considerations, particularly from a commercial geography perspective (late 19th and early 20th century), transportation was an important factor behind spatial economic representations of space, namely in terms of the location of economic activities and the monetary costs of distance.
 These cost considerations became the foundation of several geographical theories, such as central places and location analysis (see transportation and space).
 The growing mobility of passengers and freight justified the emergence of transport geography as a specialized and independent field of investigation.

 In the 1960s, transport costs were formalized as key factors in location theories, and transport geography began to rely increasingly on quantitative methods, particularly over a network and spatial interaction analysis.
+This was accompanied by a growing use of visual tools, beginning with conventional maps but also with graphs and figures.
+Abstract concepts, such as distance-decay, could be visualized.
 However, from the 1970s, technical, political, and economic changes challenged the centrality of transportation in many geographical and regional development investigations.
 The spatial anchoring effect of high transportation costs receded, and decentralization became a dominant paradigm observed within cities (suburbanization) and regions.
 The spatial theory foundations of transport geography, particularly the friction of distance, became less relevant or evident in explaining socioeconomic processes.
 As a result, transportation became underrepresented in economic geography in the 1970s and 1980s, even if the mobility of people and freight and low transport costs were considered important factors behind the globalization of trade and production.
 Further, the lack of computational power and the limited data availability undermined the applicability of transportation models developed so far.
 There was an abundance of models and concepts but limited empirical evidence and capabilities to support them.

 Since the 1990s, transport geography has received renewed attention with new realms of investigation: